-“HAND IN HAND” is the motto for the Nordic hotspot Seefeld, which is scheduled to host the Nordic World Championships together with Innsbruck.
+“HAND IN HAND” is the motto for the Nordic hotspot Seefeld, which is scheduled to host the FIS Nordic World Ski Championships together with Innsbruck.

 The Olympic flame has already burned three times in the Olympiaregion Seefeld in Tirol, which acted as the venue for the Nordic disciplines during the Winter Olympics of 1964 and 1976 as well as the Youth Winter Olympics of 2012.

 In 1985 Seefeld was the setting for the FIS Nordic World Ski Championships.
 The plateau once again made an impression during the award of the Wold Championships for 2019 in Barcelona, with the experience and knowhow of the Austrian Ski Federation (ÖSV), the excellent infrastructure, the prize-winning trails, the sustainability und the outstanding sporting competence being particularly striking.
 Seefeld was picked to host the FIS Nordic World Ski Championships 2019 for a second time.